alan-ppl/alan/README.md

     - TestProblem takes
     - predicted_extended_moments is a function that takes an importance sample, and returns mean + variance of moment.
     - should really compare moments to
+  * Make devices work when you put a Tensor on a Dist.
+    - Requires Dist to explicitly save tensor/number inputs.
+    - Requires Dist to be a nn.Module.
+    - Requires Dist to be properly registered by BoundPlate.